-Partner Programs: Federal financial aid is available to students participating in these programs.
-Students are responsible for paying the foreign institution directly.
-Any federal financial aid you may receive will be issued to you by IIT via a refund check.
+Partner and Provider Programs: Federal financial aid is available to students participating in these programs.
+Students are responsible for paying the foreign institution or the provider of their program directly.
+Any federal financial aid you receive will be issued to you by IIT via a refund check.
 Upon return to IIT, your IIT scholarship monies will be reinstated to your student account.

 - Apply for a study abroad program with the International Center.
-Here is the IIT Study Abroad Office guide to help with the study abroad application process.
+The Study Abroad Office guide helps explain the application process.

-- Establish an electronic refund to receive funds online using the Student Accounting Office electronic refund guide:
+- Establish an electronic refund to receive funds online using the Student Accounting Office's electronic refund guide:

 - Prior to departure, check with the Office of Financial Aid to make sure all outstanding requirements have been satisfied.

 - Enjoy your trip!